In the high school class of 2009, Rivals.com ranked 95 offensive tackles. Eric Fisher wasn't one of them.

 "Hey, it doesn’t matter where you start, it’s where you end up," Fisher said at the combine.
 "That’s a big thing I take to heart."

 Pick an unranked two-star MAC offensive tackle recruit from this year's high school class, or scan the third-team all-MAC squad for a lineman and project them to be the first overall pick of the NFL draft someday.
 Better yet, don't bother.
-Fisher's story will likely never be repeated.
+Fisher's story will likely never be repeated again.

 "I can't even process what's happening right now," Fisher told ESPN right after he was drafted.
 "This is a dream come true.
 The fact that I was the No. 1 pick, I can't understand what's going on right now.
 But what an honor."